3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Impact Statements

 \section{Impact Statements}

-This paper advances machine learning approaches to text-guided generation of molecular graphs, with potential application in drug design and material discovery.
-If the resulting molecular graphs can be synthesized and experimentally characterized in the lab, the methods could be used to address societal needs for new drugs for combating diseases and for new materials for wideranging applications.
+This paper advances machine learning approaches to text-guided generation of molecular structures, with potential application in drug design and material discovery.
+The resulting molecules, if successfully synthesized and experimentally characterized in the lab, could provide new drugs for combating diseases and for new materials for wide ranging applications.